The Finance Committee discusses Area 79 self-support and the Seventh Tradition.

 Review all literature relating to finance and make suggestions on improving it.

-The Finance Committee Chair is an appointed position on the General Service Committee.
+The Finance Committee Chair is an appointed position on the Area Service Committee.
 For more information about the duties and responsibilities of the Chairperson, please see the Job Description below.